Unity-Technologies/Standard-Assets-Characters/README.txt

 	3) Drag in MaleThirdPerson prefab
 	4) Select Third Person Cameras
 		a) On the Cinemachine State Driven Camera, drag MaleThirdPerson onto the Follow and Look At properties
+		b) On the Third Person Camera Animation Manager:
+			i) Drag MaleThirdPerson onto the Brain prooperty ii) Drag MobileInput and StandaloneInput onto the Mobile and Standalone Character Input properties
-	5) Select FreeLook Camera under Third Person Cameras
+	5) Select Exploration Camera under Third Person Cameras
-		a) On the Cinemachine State Driven Camera, drag MaleThirdPerson to the Animated Target property
+		a) On the Cinemachine State Driven Camera, drag MaleThirdPerson to the Look At Override and Animated Target properties
 	6) Repeat above step for Strafe under MaleThirdPerson
 	7) Select MaleThirdPerson
 		a) On the Third Person Brain, drag Third Person Cameras onto the Camera Animation Manager property
 		b) On the Legacy Cross Platform Character Input, drag StandaloneInput (located under ThirdPersonInput) onto the Standalone Input property
 		c) Repeat for MobileInput and the Mobile Input property
+		d) *OPTIONAL* If the scene has a Movement Effects Library, drag it onto the Starting Movement Effect Library property located under the Third Person Movement Effect Handler object
+	8) *OPTIONAL* To support Mobile Input, select MobileInput
+		a) On the Mobile Camera Sensitivity Adjustment, drag the Exploration and Idle Cinemachine State Driven Cameras onto the Exploration State and Third Person Idle Camera properties

 ### Demo Scene (optional, for dev testing purposes):